TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 ## **Recommended Steps**

 ### **Stored procedure cannot insert due to partition key mismatch**
-*CancelationToken* parameter in *ExecuteStoredProcedureAsync* should be given as the 3rd parameter.
+*CancellationToken* parameter in *ExecuteStoredProcedureAsync* should be given as the 3rd parameter.
 If it is not in the expected order, the payload will be incorrect.